SavyoG/toyota-innovation-challenge/README.md

 This repo is a mirror of the original codebase for the team which can be found here: https://github.com/Mevan-Solanga/Toyota-Innovation-Challenge

 ## Our Approach
+Used the OpenCV `blobDetector` function for detecting the holes in different lighting scenarios.

 ## Results